-- Previous Bachelor's Degree in Science or Arts - Cumulative science and pre-requisite cumulative GPA of 3.0 or higher (GPA is a strong predictor of NCLEX success); - Completion of medical terminology course (certificate or transcript should be provided as documentation of completion). - Completion of pathophysiology and all other required general education courses as a pre-requisite for admission; - Certification as a Certified Nursing Assistant and Basic Life Support (Professional CPR) prior to admission; - A commitment to not seek employment during the accelerated educational process (consisting of 50 weeks). - Attend a personal, face-to-face scheduled interview with a member of the Admissions Committee.
+- Previous Bachelor's Degree in Science or Arts - Cumulative science and pre-requisite cumulative GPA of 3.0 or higher (GPA is a strong predictor of NCLEX success); - Completion of medical terminology course (certificate or transcript should be provided as documentation of completion). - Completion of pathophysiology and all other required general education courses as a pre-requisite for admission; - Completion of the TEAS standardized exam; - Certification as a Certified Nursing Assistant and Basic Life Support (Professional CPR) prior to admission; - A commitment to not seek employment during the accelerated educational process (consisting of 50 weeks): - Attend a personal, face-to-face scheduled interview with a member of the Admissions Committee.